Prompt

 <constraints>

-- Treat DNC = yes as a hard skip for the calling block — surface those rows separately so they're not lost.
+- Treat DNC=yes as a hard skip.
+Surface those rows separately so they're not lost.

 - Email confidence below A is worth flagging for follow-up validation.